YangLing0818/RPG-DiffusionMaster/README.md

-It is a powerful training-free paradigm utilizing MLLMs (e.g., GPT-4 and Gemini-Pro)  as the prompt recaptioner and region planner with open source diffusion models to generate high text-alignment images in SOTA level.
-Our method is very flexible and can be generalized to all open source diffusion models.
-For MLLMs,  we  can also use local LLMs (e.g., MiniGPT-4) as the alternative choice.
-We can generate image with super high resolution, here is an example:
+**Abstract**: RPG is a powerful training-free paradigm utilizing MLLMs (e.g., GPT-4 and Gemini-Pro) as the prompt recaptioner and region planner with our complementary regional diffusion to achieve SOTA text-to-image generation and editing.
+Our framework is very flexible and can generalize to arbitrary MLLM architectures and diffusion backbones.
+For MLLMs,  we  can also use local MLLMs (e.g., MiniGPT-4) as the alternative choice.
+RPG is capable of generating image with super high resolutions, here is an example:

 <table class="center">
     <tr>